-The following definitions shall apply to the terms used in division-level 1501:21 of the Administrative Code:
+The following definitions shall apply to the terms used in division 1501:21 of the Administrative Code:

 (A) "Applicant" means the individual, corporation, partnership, proprietor, or public agency which is making an application for a construction permit.

-(B) "Chief" means the chief of the division of soil and water resources of the department of natural resources, state of Ohio.
+(E) "Chief" means the chief of the division of water resources of the department of natural resources, state of Ohio.

-(H) "Division" means the division of soil and water resources of the department of natural resources, state of Ohio.
+(K) "Division" means the division of water resources of the department of natural resources, state of Ohio.

-(Q) "Freeboard" means the vertical dimension between the top of the dam or levee (without camber) and the reservoir at normal pool level or stream water surface.
+(Q) "Freeboard" means the vertical dimension between the top of the dam or levee (without camber) and the reservoir at normal pool level, maximum operating pool, or stream water surface.